wqking/metapp/doc/core-concepts.md

 ## MetaType - the core meta type

 `metapp::MetaType` is the core class to represent the meta type.
+Unlike some other reflection libraries which are meta class based, everything in metapp is meta type.
+A class is a meta type, an enum is a meta type, the same for functions, constructors, containers, etc.
 With MetaType, we can construct the underlying object, destroy the object, get object value, cast the type, streaming in/out the object, etc.
 A MetaType can be obtained at compile time using function `metapp::getMetaType()`, or at run time via class `MetaRepository`.

 Prototype of `getMetaType()`